2025’s Complete Guide to YouTube Copyright Rules

 By KC Kinniburgh

 The last thing any YouTube channel creator wants is to get a notice that there has been a copyright claim on their account for a video that’s been uploaded to their channel.
 Luckily, by taking the time to learn about what you can—and can’t—do when creating YouTube videos for your channel, a strike can easily be avoided.
-We’ve rounded up the key YouTube copyright guidelines that can help you understand the YouTube copyright rules.
+We’ve rounded up the key YouTube copyright guidelines that can help you understand the YouTube copyright rules, including the latest 2025 updates on AI-generated content.
 We included what YouTube claims and strikes are and which copyright permission categories you can use.

 This article provides a general overview of some issues you may face while dealing with copyright rules on YouTube.
 If you want to know how not to get copyrighted on YouTube or how copyright on YouTube is assigned, this article will help.
 However, please note that we are not giving legal advice; if you need more specific guidance, you should always check with a lawyer first.